justinhartman/justinhartman.github.io/_pages/cookie-policy.md

 # Cookies Policy

 ## Overview
-Justin Hartman ("I", us", "we", or "our") uses cookies on the Justin Hartman Website (the "Service") located at [https://justin.hartman.me][me].
+Justin Hartman ("I", us", "we", or "our") uses cookies on the Justin Hartman Website (the "Service") located at [justinhartman.blog][me].
 By using the Service, you consent to my use of cookies.

 My Cookies Policy explains what cookies are, how I use cookies, how third-parties I may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.